tmdoit/node-red-contrib-alasql/README.md

 This includes `INSERT`, `UPDATE`, `DELETE`, `VIEW` indexes and multiple levels of `JOIN`, `GROUP BY`, `UNION`, `ROLLUP()`, `CUBE()`, `GROUPING SETS()`, `CROSS APPLY`, `OUTER APPLY`, `WITH SELECT`, and subqueries.
 See the wiki to [compare supported features with SQL standards](https://github.com/agershun/alasql/wiki/SQL%20keywords).

-Please [consult the AlaSQL wiki](https://github.com/agershun/alasql/wiki/readme) to undertand the flexible nature of the library.
+Please [consult the AlaSQL wiki](https://github.com/agershun/alasql/wiki/readme) to understand the flexible nature of the library.

 ## AlaFile - Import and Export files